-You will be required to complete a Common Application Form (CAF)
+Applications You will be required to complete a Common Application Form (CAF)

-When applying for your child to be admitted to St Michael's, please complete the Common Application Form (CAF) obtainable from the LA to whom you pay council tax (eg RBWM) and return it to that Authority by 15th January 2018.
+When applying for your child to be admitted to St Michael's, please complete the Common Application Form (CAF) obtainable from the LA to whom you pay council tax (e.g. RBWM) and return it to that Authority by 15th January 2025.

-Offers or refusals of places will be posted by the home LA on 16th April 2018.
+Offers or refusals of places will be posted by the home LA on National Offer Day 2025, in accordance with the published Coordinated Scheme for the borough.
 Parents (see Note 1) will be given a limited time in which to accept the offer.
 Entry to school will be treated equally, irrespective of ability or aptitude.
 Late applications will be considered after places have been allocated to all those who met the closing date.
-St

-Michael's will only consider one application within the same school year unless there is a major change in circumstance.
+The dates for all rounds of offers can be found in the Coordinated Scheme published here in accordance with the Admissions Code (2021).
+St Michael's will only consider one application within the same school year unless there is a major change in circumstance.